MicrosoftDocs/Advertising-docs/BingAds/bulk-service/account.md

 **Delete:** Read-only

 ### <a name="msclkidautotaggingenabled"></a>MSCLKID Auto Tagging Enabled
+Determines whether auto-tagging of the MSCLKID query string parameter is enabled.
+The MSCLKID is a 32-character GUID that is unique for each ad click.

 You might want to enable auto-tagging of MSCLKID for tracking leads via offline conversion goals.
 If auto-tagging of MSCLKID is enabled, the MSCLKID is automatically appended to the landing page URL when a customer clicks on your ad.
 For example, *www.contoso.com/?msclkid={msclkid}*.
 The click ID is unique for each ad click and multiple clicks on the same ad from the same user will result in multiple click IDs.

 If the value is *True*, then the MSCLKID auto tagging feature is enabled.
 Otherwise the MSCLKID auto tagging feature is not enabled.